 It’s largely to do with age and money of course, maybe your job too, but I’m lucky that I qualify for a track car, I have what is needed and I understand that others don’t have what I have, here is what you’ll need:

-- A garage to keep your track car in.
-(I’m lucky enough to have one)
+- A garage perhaps to keep your track car in and work on it (I’m lucky enough to have one).

 The advantages of a standard or mildy modded road car is that they are comfortable, reliable, cost effective and good on fuel.